November 11, 2017

 Dawn showed us just a bit from her documentary about the activist women who came after the suffrage movement, starting with Belle Moskowitz.
 Here’s parts of her oeuvre as posted on youtube:

 For me, another highlight of the evening was getting to meet Linda Grasso, author of the new Equal Under the Sky: Georgia O’Keeffe & Twentieth Century Feminism.
-Linda is speaking on the same floor in Room 9204 on November 14.

 I was so glad to have this encounter because she is writing for the forthcoming suffrage special issue, due out in April of 2019, of American Journalism, which I am spearheading along with all these fine scholars.